brucechanglongxu/brucechanglongxu.github.io/_pages/about.md

 ---
 permalink: /
-title: "Academic Pages is a ready-to-fork GitHub Pages template for academic personal websites"
+title: "Whispers of Natural Intelligence"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

 This is the personal website of **Bruce Changlong Xu**.

 A data-driven personal website
 ======